ray-project/ray/doc/source/train/architecture.rst

 Trainer
 -------

-The Trainer is the main class that is exposed in the RaySGD API that users will interact with.
+The Trainer is the main class that is exposed in the Ray Train API that users will interact with.

 * The user will pass in a *function* which defines the training logic.
-* The Trainer will create an :ref:`Executor <sgd-arch-executor>` to run the distributed training.
+* The Trainer will create an :ref:`Executor <train-arch-executor>` to run the distributed training.
 * The Trainer will handle callbacks based on the results from the BackendExecutor.

-.. _sgd-arch-executor:
+.. _train-arch-executor:

 Executor
 --------